davidpablocohn/openrvdas-docs/_docs/controlling_loggers.md

 Before we dive into the use of ``logger_manager.py``, it's worth pausing for a moment to introduce some concepts that underlie the structure of the logger manager.

 -   **Logger configuration** - This is a definition for a set of Readers, Transforms and Writers feeding into each other, such as would be read using the `--config` argument of the listen.py script.
 In OpenRVDAS, each logger configuration that is active runs as its own daemon process.
-The sample logger configuration below ("knud-\>net") reads NMEA data from the Knudsen serial port, timestamps and labels the record, then broadcasts it via UDP:
+The sample logger configuration below (`knud-net`) reads NMEA data from the Knudsen serial port, timestamps and labels the record, then broadcasts it via UDP:

 ```
-  knud->net:
-    host_id: knud.host
-    name: knud->net
+  knud-net:
     readers:
       class: SerialReader
       kwargs: